Sept 6, 2026 FHWA Compliance Alert: Automate Your Retroreflectivity Method Now.

 Mobile Retroreflectivity Units

-Specialized fleets cost between $10.15 and $28.50 per line mile in recent state contracts—and only provide a single snapshot in time.
+Specialized fleets cost on average $28.50 per line mile in recent state contracts—and only provide a single snapshot in time.

 A LiDAR scan of a roadway to measure pavement marking retroreflectivity.